Being a bit more zen can help you get through the day

-Many people reading this are under lockdown due to Covid-19 and are going a bit stir crazy.
+More people than ever are suffering will ill mental health, due to the ongoing covid pandemic and other associated problems.
 Learning a technique that can help you feel more chilled and more zen can really make a difference.
 Learning to meditate can reduce stress, decrease anxiety and improve mood.
 Scientific evidence show that meditation can be helpful in fighting illness, including depression, heart disease and chronic pain.

 Trying to reach a state of zen when your messages keep bleeping and someone wants your focus, or kids want your attention is a challenge at the best of times, but with everyone in the house trying to stay busy or keep working is particularly challenging.
 There are a variety of different meditation styles and finding the right one for you can be a bit of a minefield, so here is a simple guide to help you decide which one is right for you.